mikeg1440/Moniez/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list of software that you will need to get Moniez up and running.

 * [npm](https://www.npmjs.com/get-npm) (Updated to latest ->  `npm install npm@latest -g`)
 * [Ruby on Rails >= 2.6.1 installed](https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm)
   * [Bundler](https://bundler.io/)